History of swimming: Early modern era

 Since swimming was done in a state of undress, it became less popular as society became more conservative in the Early Modern period.
-Leonardo da Vinci made early sketches of lifebelts.

 In 1538, Nikolaus Wynmann, a Swiss–German professor of languages, wrote the earliest known complete book about swimming, Colymbetes, sive de arte natandi dialogus et festivus et iucundus lectu (The Swimmer, or A Dialogue on the Art of Swimming and Joyful and Pleasant to Read).
 His purpose was to reduce the dangers of drowning.
 The book contained a good methodical approach to learning breaststroke, and mentioned swimming aids such as air-filled cow bladders, reed bundles, and cork belts.

 In 1587, Everard Digby also wrote a swimming book, claiming that humans could swim better than fish.
 Digby was a Senior Fellow at St. John's College, Cambridge, and was interested in the scientific method.
 His short treatise, De arte natandi, was written in Latin and contained over 40 woodcut illustrations depicting various methods of swimming, including the breaststroke, backstroke and crawl.
 Digby regarded the breaststroke as the most useful form of swimming.
 In 1603, Emperor Go-Yozei of Japan declared that schoolchildren should swim.

 In 1595, Christopher Middleton wrote "A short introduction for to learn to swim", that was the first published guide recording drawings and examples of different swimming styles.

 During colonial periods, many westerners could only swim well enough to survive, using what we call now breastroke, while Atlantic Africans used variations of freestyle for fishing and spear hunting.
 Many travelers noted that the African locals were very talented swimmers.
 One story comes from a US Navy Officer who detailed that five Europeans and five Kru people from Liberia were on the same boat that started to sink.
 All five Europeans on the boat drowned, while the Kru people were able to swim until they were saved.